bgamari/bayes-stack/docs/usage.markdown

 ### Shared Taste Model

 The shared taste model is a probabilistic network topic model to understand shared topics that underlie a friendship.
 The intuition is that if two friends are using the same items, this represents a shared taste.
 If the friends use different items that also have been mutually used in other friendships, it is also likely that they represent the shared taste.
 This is modeled by introducing topic mixtures of friendships (i.e. edges, not nodes!).
 Each node associates their items with one of their friends, then draws a topic from the shared topic mixture of that friendship to generate the item.
-In order to be robust against nodes with individual (that is, non-shared) interests, an item can also be associated with its own topic mixture.
+In order to be robust against nodes with individual (that is, non-shared) interests, an item can also be associated with its node's own topic mixture.

 Nomenclature: